 The amount of time we'll need to complete these goals is an approximation and can vary pretty substantially from person to person.
 The actual time will depend on your existing background, the pace you're comfortable with, unique interests and the amount of time you're able to invest in doing homework.
 Keep in mind that while some of the options listed above might be nice, they aren't required and you could always choose to explore them on your own (possibly with a certain amount of help) if you need to keep the costs down.
 Also practicing a lot will make a big difference.

 Training is held online via web conferencing software.
 If you're thinking, "I'm traditional" and feel concerned about working remotely, I suggest at least giving it a try.
 With the screen sharing and code pairing software we'll use, I believe you'll quickly feel at home with it and in many ways find it more effective.
-If you'd really rather meet in person, I can sometimes make exceptions although the cost will include a travel fee and you'll need to have a home or office in the Berkeley/Oakland area.
+If you'd really rather meet in person, if we're local I can sometimes make exceptions although the cost will include a travel fee.

 As mentioned already, web development is a complex field and requires a lot of time to master.
 Realistically there is way more critical material to learn than we can possibly cover in the short time we have for our meetings.
 So in addition to the lectures, there will be substantial homework.
 Some of it will directly relate to what we are doing and some will be supplementary reading or online training material that I have compiled.
 Trust me that it would be impossible to learn this trade simply by listening to someone else coach you.
 There is no shortcut around hard work and discipline!